 3. Start heavy, then slowly back off

 After getting the vocals where you want them in terms of gain, it’s time to finally start compressing.
-If you’re new to compression, little differences in threshold, attack/release time, ratios, knees, and other variables can be hard to make out.
+If you’re new to compression, little differences in the threshold, attack/release time, ratios, knees, and other variables can be hard to make out.
 There are also several types of audio compressors at your disposal, each built for different scenarios.
 Because of this, it’s not a bad idea to first play the track dry, listen, then turn the knobs way up on the compressor.

 This extreme compression will let you hear what the tool actually does.
 From there, you can start lowering levels and continue comparing the dry and wet signals until you find the sound you desire.
 If you know what you want out of the compressed vocal already, this sort of subtractive compression can help you get there quicker.